antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 2-11:** The Heatmap of the chosen dataset**](_static/images/Methylation/fig2-11a.png)

-If the user is interested in looking into a table of each sample (probe) and gene name of the dataset.
+If the user is interested in looking into a table of each sample and gene name of the dataset.
 Go to the page where the YY-plot is generated and click view datatable (in Figure 2-12)

 ![](_static/images/Methylation/fig2-12a.png)